By Cheyenne Mejia | Published: July 26, 2021

-At DRIVEN360, we view crisis communications simply as the challenge of preserving corporate reputation and engaging your key stakeholders amid great uncertainty.
-There is no greater challenge for a seasoned PR or IR pro than responding to an issue.
-Thus, with the right preparation and support, 99% of crises can easily be managed with the proper preparation and support.
+At DRIVEN360, our public relations team views crisis communications simply as the challenge of preserving the corporate reputation and engaging your critical stakeholders amid a crisis situation.
+There is no more significant challenge for a seasoned PR or IR pro than responding to and having preparedness for a time of crisis.
+Thus, 99% of crisis events can easily be managed with the proper preparation and support.

 As the Chinese symbol for a crisis indicates, a crisis represents both danger and opportunity.
-There is tremendous value when perceiving a crisis as an opportunity as you plan and prepare to handle different scenarios, and it’s important to remember that every crisis provides a window into the character of your company.
-In these moments, highly regarded values such as transparency, integrity and accountability will all shine through.
-Conversely, all the training and preparation that money can buy, cannot hide a culture of arrogance, condescension or indifference.
+There is tremendous value when perceiving a crisis scenario as an opportunity as you plan and prepare to handle different scenarios.
+It is important to remember that every crisis provides a window into the character of your company.
+In these moments, highly regarded values such as transparency, integrity, and accountability will shine through.
+Conversely, all the training and preparation money can buy cannot hide a culture of arrogance, condescension, or indifference.

-Some of the most common definitions of a crisis includes any situation that threatens to:
+Some of the most common definitions of a PR crisis include any situation that threatens to:

 - Harm employees